trueos/trueos-docs/trueos-handbook/using.rst

 Kodi can be installed using |appcafe|.
 Once installed, an entry for :guilabel:`Kodi media center` is added to :guilabel:`Browse Applications`.
-Kodi can also be started by typing :command:`kodi` from a command prompt.
+Kodi is also started by typing :command:`kodi` from a command prompt.

 If you have never used Kodi before, take some time to skim through the `Kodi Wiki Manual <http://kodi.wiki/>`_.
 The
-`Turn PC-BSD into a home theater forum post <https://forums.pcbsd.org/thread-19799.html>`_ contains a quick how-to for configuring Kodi.
+`Turn PC-BSD into a home theater forum post <https://forums.pcbsd.org/thread-19799.html>`_ contains a useful how-to for configuring Kodi.

 .. index:: Plex
 .. _PlexHome Theater: